opentelekomcloud-docs/gaussdb-mysql/umn/source/working_with_gaussdbfor_mysql/monitoring/viewing_monitoring_metrics.rst

 #.
 Click **Service List**.
 Under **Databases**, click **GaussDB(for MySQL)**.

 #.
-On the **Instances** page, locate the target DB instance and click **View Metric** in the **Operation** column to go to the Cloud Eye console.
+On the **Instances** page, locate the target DB instance and click **View Metrics** in the **Operation** column to go to the Cloud Eye console.

-   You can use either of the following methods to view monitoring metrics:
+   You can use either of the following methods to view metrics:

    -  Click the target DB instance.
-On the displayed **Basic Information** page, click **View Metric** in the upper right corner of the page to go to the Cloud Eye console.
+On the displayed **Basic Information** page, click **View Metrics** in the upper right corner of the page to go to the Cloud Eye console.
-   -  At the bottom part of the **Basic Information** page, locate the target read replica and click **View Metric** in the **Operation** column to go to the Cloud Eye console.
+   -  At the bottom part of the **Basic Information** page, locate the target read replica and click **View Metrics** in the **Operation** column to go to the Cloud Eye console.

 #.
-On the Cloud Eye console, view DB instance monitoring metrics.
+On the Cloud Eye console, view DB instance metrics.

    Cloud Eye can monitor performance metrics from the last 1 hour, last 3 hours, last 12 hours, last 24 hours or last 7 days.